Esmé Creed-Miles

 Esmé Creed-Miles (born 5 February 2000) is an English actress.
-On television, she starred as the title character of the Amazon Prime series Hanna (2019–2021) and in the Paramount+ period drama The Doll Factory (2023).
-Her films include Pond Life (2018) and Silver Haze (2023).
+On television, she starred in the Amazon Prime series Hanna (2019–2021) and the Paramount+ period drama The Doll Factory (2023).
+Her films include Pond Life (2018), Silver Haze (2023) and Sense and Sensibility (2026).

 Early life

 Creed-Miles was born in Barnet, England and attended the English boarding school Bedales.
 She is the daughter of actors Charlie Creed-Miles and Samantha Morton.

 Career

 Creed-Miles began her acting career as a Shirley Temple impersonator in the film Mister Lonely (2007) directed by Harmony Korine.
 Her next film appearance came ten years later when she was cast in Clio Barnard's Dark River.
-In an interview, Creed-Miles said that she had auditioned for roles in several independent films before she was chosen to star as the eponymous character in Hanna.
+She starred as the lead of the 2018 films Pond Life and Undercliffe produced by Open Palm Films.

+From 2019 to 2021, Creed-Miles starred as the titular character of the Amazon Prime series Hanna.
 According to the actress she trained in martial arts six hours a day for months as preparation for her fight scenes in the series.
 Creed-Miles valued how her role as Hanna enabled her to challenge societal norms about gender and sexuality.
 Creed-Miles has received positive reviews for her work in the series.
 Sophie Gilbert in The Atlantic noted that she is "imbuing the character with emotional vulnerability and physical power.
-Even more striking is how she communicates Hanna’s intelligence, how fleet and observant and hyperalert she is."
+Even more striking is how she communicates Hanna's intelligence, how fleet and observant and hyperalert she is."

-Creed-Miles is also bisexual, a musician and feminist.

-She plays the lead in the 2019 films Pond Life and Undercliffe produced by Open Palm Films.

 In 2024, Netflix announced that Creed-Miles would play the role of Delirium of the Endless in the second season of The Sandman.